Food prices up 24 percent in Ebola-hit countries - WFP

 Decisions by the three governments to quarantine districts and restrict movements to contain the spread of the virus have also disrupted markets and led to food scarcity and panic buying, further pushing up prices, WFP and the Food and Agriculture Organisation (FAO) have said.

-"Prices have risen by an average of 24 percent," said WFP spokeswoman Elisabeth Byrs, adding that an assessment of major markets had shown prices of basic commodities were rising in Guinea and Liberia as well as in neighbouring Sierra Leone.
+"Prices have risen by an average of 24 percent," said WFP spokeswoman Elisabeth Byrs, adding an assessment of major markets showed the price of basic commodities was rising in Guinea, Liberia and Sierra Leone and in neighbouring Senegal.

-In the Liberian capital Monrovia, prices of cassava and imported rice, the main staple food, have jumped by 30 percent.
+In the Liberian capital Monrovia, prices of cassava and imported rice, the main staple food, have increased by 30 percent.

 Byrs said WFP was carrying out a food security survey remotely using mobile phones to investigate the impact of the crisis on 2,400 families across the three countries.